The gravitational field

 These four equations fully

-describe the gravitational field for the cases when the field is not large
+describe gravitational field for the cases when the field is not large enough

-enough to affect the propagation of electromagnetic waves, their speed and
+to affect the propagation of electromagnetic waves, their speed and frequency.

-frequency.
-In these equations the sources of gravitational field are the mass
+In these equations the sources of gravitational field are the mass density and

-density and the mass currents, and the formula for the gravitational force, in
+the mass currents, and the formula for gravitational force, in turn, shows how

-large in size, its influence on electromagnetic processes leads to
+in size, its influence on electromagnetic processes leads to gravitational

-gravitational redshift, time dilation, deviation of motion of electromagnetic
+redshift, time dilation, deviation of motion of electromagnetic waves near the

-waves near the sources of gravitational field, and other effects.
-Since the
+sources of gravitational field, and other effects.
+Since the time and space

-time and space measurements are carried out by electromagnetic waves, then in
+measurements are carried out by electromagnetic waves, then in gravitational

-introducing the spacetime metric which depends on the coordinates and time.
+into account by introducing the spacetime metric which depends on coordinates

-instead of the above equations, or the equations of general relativity, in
+gravitation are used instead of the above equations, or the equations of

 fourth equation, as a result we can obtain inhomogeneous wave equation for the